emipochettino/loleros-bot/README.md

 # loleros-bot
-Bot to get info and tracking of summoners
+Bot to get summoners info and tracking match